You remember all of those people that told us just wait, just wait when Obamacare is implemented.

 Well, as far as it goes, that's right.

-Jolly did, but let's he he also said repeal and replace.
+Jolly did, but let's he also said repeal and replace.

 Nobody, nobody that I know of is talking about throwing Obamacare away and then doing nothing.

-There's all kinds of stuff that if you just throw Obamacare away, then it's that it's already damaged that are gonna have to be recalibrated or what have you.
+There's all kinds of stuff that if you just throw Obamacare away, that's already damaged that are going to have to be recalibrated or what have you.

 Free market solutions is nothing new.